Are you interested in growing your vegetables? If yes, then planting a vegetable garden should be high on your priority list.

 18. Don't forget about pests

-If you have a vegetable garden, you know all too well that bugs are inevitable.
-While it may seem like you're battling them every day, don't worry—you're not alone in this fight.
+If you have a vegetable garden, you know too well that bugs are inevitable.
+While it may seem like you’re battling them daily, don’t worry—you’re not alone in this fight.
 There are many ways to keep pests at bay without resorting to pesticides.
 Some ideas include:

 • Install screens over windows and doors to prevent insects from entering.